staillanibm/sttHelloWorld/README.md

 curl -X POST "http://localhost:5555/hello-world/messages" -u Administrator:manage -H "Accept: application/json" -H "Content-Type: application/json" -d '{"content":"Hello from Designer"}'
 ```

-Which should the uuid of the inserted message (allocated by the server.)
+Which should return the uuid of the inserted message (allocated by the server.)

 ##  Image build